 To support that, CSPs come with a set of capabilities or directives that allow the following usage:

-- Whitelist the domains that content can be fetched from (code, images, fonts, iframes)
+- Allow the domains that content can be fetched from (code, images, fonts, iframes)

-- Whitelist the domains that scripts on the page can communicate with (XHRs, fetch, beacons, WebSockets, etc)
+- Allow the domains that scripts on the page can communicate with (XHRs, fetch, beacons, WebSockets, etc)

 - Restrict form actions and URI targets

 - Force client-side security policies on the browser (such as redirect HTTP to HTTPS)

 - Report violations to a logging server